derSuessmann/quiche-lorraine/ansible/roles/hamclock/README.md

 I really do not understand, why so many hams provide their software as tarballs or even zip files.
 Elwood's HamClock is really a great piece of software.
 It annoys me just a little bit, that I had to use some trickery to determine the current version for my stow path.

-The build process is described in the "Desktop" tabon the [web site][1].
+The build process is described in the "Desktop" tab on the [web site][1].
 Again, the web site has a strange UI, but is very informative.

 The manual describes a rather simple build process: `make hamclock && sudo make install`.
 There are other targets `hamclock-big` alias `hamclock-1600x960`, `hamclock-2400x1440` and `hamclock-3200x1920`. `make install does not honor the prefix.
 Each build of a target deletes the old build files.
 This Ansible role implements therefore its own installation routines.
 It also build a tiny tool to extract the current version form the sources.